 Climate Modelling

 We investigate the coupled Arctic climate system with the overall aim to (i) improve our understanding and model representation of key climate processes in the Arctic and (ii) to improve our understanding of Arctic – midlatitude linkages.
 We apply regional and global climate models for associated research.
-Our climate modelling research is part of national and international research projects, such as AC3, QUARCCS, REKLIM, Arctic CORDEX, and MOSAiC.
+Our climate modelling research is part of national and international research projects, such as AC3, REKLIM, Arctic CORDEX, PolarRES, and WarmWorld

 Background